Zoning Planning & Land Use Law in Alabama

 You are also protected if your land is currently in complete compliance with local zoning regulations, but the area where your land sits is re-zoned, and your property is suddenly not in compliance with the new zoning regulations.
 Generally, these new regulations cannot be utilized to force you to change existing conditions on your property.
 No laws can be applied retroactively, under the U.S. Constitution.
 Of course, if you make any improvements on your land after the law changes, you'll have to comply with the new law.

-How Can a Bessemer, Alabama Attorney Help?
+What Can A Bessemer, Alabama Attorney Do?

 If you find yourself facing zoning or other land use issues, it's critical to have good legal advice.
 A reputable Bessemer, Alabama attorney will help you work within the law to ensure that you are as free as possible to make the use of your land that you want.